How to Amend Certificate of Organization in Connecticut (2025)

 Amend Connecticut Certificate of Organization

 To amend your Connecticut Certificate of Organization, you will need to follow a specific process, which typically involves filling out a form, paying a fee, and submitting the amended articles to the Connecticut SOS.
 The process is not a lengthy one.
-In this article, I will share how to amend Connecticut Certificate of Organization easily.
-I recommend you read the article till the end to learn everything about the process.
+In this article, LLCBuddy editors shared how to amend Connecticut Certificate of Organization without any hassle.
+Note that the process explained here is a generic process.
+It is recommended to consult a professional or attorney beforehand.

 What is Certificate of Organization in Connecticut?

 The Certificate of Organization is a document that is required to form an LLC in Connecticut.
-The document must be submitted to the State SOS online or by mail.
-There are certain details that need to be added while filing the Connecticut Certificate of Organization.
+The document must be submitted online or by mail to the Connecticut Secretary of State.
+Certain details need to be added while filing the Connecticut Certificate of Organization.
 The following are the points to be added to the formation document at the time of LLC registration-

 • Name of your Connecticut LLC